-The Foundation is bound by a legal trust deed to continue carrying out the mission of the foundation in perpetuity.
-The trust has the power to make grants to charitable organisations and to apply funds for its own charitable programs.
-The Foundation must make decisions solely for the public benefit and without regard to the commercial interests of Beerenberg Pty Ltd.
+The Foundation is bound by a legal trust deed to continue carrying out the mission of the foundation in perpetuity, making decisions solely for the public benefit and without regard to the commercial interests of Beerenberg Pty Ltd.

 The Foundation has an Advisory Committee, consisting of:

-The Advisory Committee meet quarterly and make decisions via consensus on projects to be funded.
+This Advisory Committee meets quarterly to make decisions via consensus on projects to be funded.

 The Foundation is funding a series of vintage-inspired signs created for each room, accessible to the Academy's 80,000 visitors each year.
 Each sign will detail the room's uses over the building's lifetime, including fascinating anecdotes that bring its history to life for the visitor.